You may be sore or uncomfortable from your birth experience, whether you had a vaginal birth or a cesarean. So now what?

 See also: How To Deal With Postpartum Aches

 If you’re breastfeeding you may experience some leaking between feedings.
-Having disposable pads handy to insert into your bra helps you avoid inconvenient trips to the store.
+Insert disposable or washable nursing pads into your bra to protect your clothes and help you feel confident about your appearance.

 Heating pad

-Soreness is common after labor or surgery, but baths are usually not an option for several weeks.
-Helpful alternatives are electric or microwaveable heating pads—just be careful not to apply directly to the skin or an incision.
+Soreness is common after labor or surgery and baths are usually not an option for several weeks.
+Electric or microwavable heating pads are helpful alternatives—just be careful not to apply directly to your skin or incision.

 See also: Postpartum Mood Disorders What Moms Need to Know